Monday, May 30, 2022

 Cape May, NJ

-After a 57 mile cruise down Delaware Bay we arrived at Utsche’s Marina, a looper favorite, Saturday the 21st,.
-It was a beautiful sunny day and fairly hot.
-After a quick boat cleaning we launched the bikes and went for a ride.
+After a 57-mile cruise down Delaware Bay, we arrived at Utsche’s Marina, a looper favorite, on Saturday, the 21st.
+It was a beautiful, sunny day and fairly hot.
+After a quick boat cleaning, we launched the bikes and went for a ride.

-Cape May is National Historic Landmark treasured for it’s beautiful victorian architecture.
-We have seen many nice examples of this type of architecture in other small towns along the way but nothing the the quality and scale of what Cape May offers.
-Many of the homes are impeccably restored to their original state with new construction keeping many of the elements to blend nicely together.
-Right next to the Marina was a very old established eatery called the Lobster House where you can eat out back sitting on an old schooner.
+Cape May is a National Historic Landmark treasured for its beautiful Victorian architecture.
+We have seen many nice examples of this type of architecture in other small towns along the way, but nothing on the quality and scale of what Cape May offers.
+Many of the homes are impeccably restored to their original state, with new construction keeping many of the elements to blend nicely together.
+Right next to the Marina was a very old, established eatery called the Lobster House, where you can eat out back sitting on an old schooner.
 The food was surprisingly good.
 About 1.5 miles to the south was the Cape May mall area.
 Not a mall like you think but an area that they permanently closed the streets so that all the shops and restaurants open onto the mall area.
-Sue found the local watering hole called C-View that is the oldest tavern in Cape May.
+Sue found the local watering hole called C-View, that is the oldest tavern in Cape May.
 Are you all starting to see a theme here?

-We were not the only Loopers in town.
-There wound up being over a dozen in our marina and another dozen the the marina next door.
-Where there are loopers there is bound to be docktails.
+We were not the only loopers in town.
+There wound up being over a dozen in our marina and another dozen at the marina next door.
+Where there are loopers, there is bound to be docktails.

 Mother Nature again reared her ugly head and kept the winds up such that the sea state would not allow the “Pleasure” part in pleasure boating.
 So we were stuck in port once again, sort of!
-Cruising on your own boat seems so exotic and some times it is and other times you wonder; “What were we thinking”.
-As we all know shit happens.
-Well the the fairy godmother of shit paid us a visit.
-A fierce current, a miss handled dock line by dock hand and a boat that does not have a lot of power caused the dinghy to get caught between the boat and a piling.
+Cruising on your own boat seems so exotic and sometimes it is and other times you wonder; “What were we thinking”?
+As we all know, shit happens.
+Well, the fairy godmother of shit paid us a visit.
+A fierce current, a mishandled dock line by a dock hand, and a boat that does not have a lot of power caused the dinghy to get caught between the boat and a piling.
 Note to self, do not use said inflatable as a fender.
 Bad things happen.

-Well we all know that the shit fairy never just drops off one load they always come in threes.
+Well, we all know that the shit fairy never just drops off one load; they always come in threes.
 Our other two were the chart plotter went down and the salon AC froze up.
-First the Dinghy.
-That involved getting the dinghy off the boat, loaded into a truck and hauled 3.5 hours away to Annapolis for repair.
+First, the dinghy.
+That involved getting the dinghy off the boat, loaded into a truck, and hauled 3.5 hours away to Annapolis for repair.
 That was after much begging and groveling with Annapolis Inflatables as they were backed up three weeks.
-So dropped it off return to the boat and repeat two days later.
+So we dropped it off, returned to the boat, and repeated two days later.
 Good news is the dinghy is all healed up and ready for action.

-On Sunday we went to a little church right on the Marina property right next to the Cape May canal.
+On Sunday we went to a little church right on the Marina property right next to the Cape May Canal.
 Homey little church with a pastor that delivered a good message.
-We needed to do a little prayin to see if we could get back on the right track.
+We needed to do a little praying to see if we could get back on the right track.

 So this is Sue typing now.
 I couldn’t get enough of the Victorian homes and toured the Emlen Physick Estate.
-Owned by a 20 year old doctor, this 18 room house tour gave me insight on life in a Victorian home.
+Owned by a 20-year-old doctor, this 18-room house tour gave me insight into life in a Victorian home.
 The dining room table was set with an interesting vase with artificial celery in it.
-The tour guide explained that celery was considered a delicacy, hard to come by and impossible to grow in Cape Mays sandy soil.
+The tour guide explained that celery was considered a delicacy, hard to come by, and impossible to grow in Cape May’s sandy soil.
 The Victorians did not allow food to be touched with your hands.
 No holding a chicken drumstick.
-The celery was placed in a crystal vase and served with tongs and eaten with a fork and knife after cutting into small pieces.
+The celery was placed in a crystal vase and served with tongs and eaten with a fork and knife after cutting it into small pieces.
 The next home I toured was my FAVORITE.
 The house in the photo is a vacation rental.
-Formerly the Baltimore Hotel it was purchased by The Girls Friendly Society.
+Formerly the Baltimore Hotel, it was purchased by the Girls Friendly Society.

-It is a charitable organization that empowers girls ages 5 to 25 to develop their full potential through confidence building programs, community service, bible knowledge to name a few and is deeply affiliated with the Episcopal Church.
+It is a charitable organization that empowers girls ages 5 to 25 to develop their full potential through confidence-building programs, community service, Bible knowledge, to name a few, and is deeply affiliated with the Episcopal Church.
 My grandmother was my mom’s leader.
-When you were in high school you could work during the summer at this house in Cape May.
-My mom as a young girl jumped at the opportunity to work with other your girls for the summer at “Holiday House.”
+When you were in high school, you could work during the summer at this house in Cape May.
+My mom, as a young girl, jumped at the opportunity to work with other girls for the summer at “Holiday House.”
 Eight girls could stay the summer and had a chaperone that lived at the house.
-The girls worked to get rooms ready for vacationers, plan activities for the young children on vacation, serve meals in the dining hall and help to run the day to day operations of the hotel.
+The girls worked to get rooms ready for vacationers, plan activities for the young children on vacation, serve meals in the dining hall, and help to run the day-to-day operations of the hotel.
 Sadly, this is the last of the GFS houses.
 My mom remained friends with the girls she “worked with” at Holiday House.
-As I closed the squeaky porch door behind me I could imagine my mom walking through the very same doors ready to lend a hand to a vacationer.
+As I closed the squeaky porch door behind me, I could imagine my mom walking through the very same doors, ready to lend a hand to a vacationer.

 Tuesday, May 24, 2022